zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransport.md

     ?>

 ### parameterMap
-Converts the request parameters and data from the internal format to a format suitable for the remote service.
+The function which converts the request parameters to a format suitable for the remote service.
+By default the data source sends the parameters using jQuery's conventions.

 #### Returns
 `\Kendo\Data\DataSourceTransport`